Code-Platoon-Curriculum/curriculum/03-Full-Stack/4-js-dom/2-manipulating-dom.md

 Notice how the behavior changes now when you click on the first nested div element.
 You should only see "hi (inner)" printed out to the console, when clicking on the first nested div element.
 Clicking on any of the other divs, however, continues to print out "hello (outer)"

-To summarize the difference: `preventDefault()` prevents the browser from doing it's default behavior based on an event, whereas `stopPropagation()` prevents other elements in the DOM from processing an event.
+To summarize the difference: `preventDefault()` prevents the browser from doing its default behavior based on an event, whereas `stopPropagation()` prevents other elements in the DOM from processing an event.

 ### Working with HTML Forms